 Schools can visit either:

-To find out how to register and what needs to be done to become a Fairtrade School.
+and find out how to register and what needs to be done to become a Fairtrade School.
 Both sites provide free online resources.

 Fairtrade UK has a dedicated schools web site www.schools.fairtrade.org.uk with a three stage Fairtrade Schools Awards scheme

-The Council plan to promote Fairtrade in the future, both internally with our own staff and also throughout the district, by encouraging participation in the annual Fairtrade Fortnight initiative.
+The Council plan to promote Fairtrade in the future, both internally with our own staff, and also throughout the district, by encouraging participation in the annual Fairtrade Fortnight initiative.